--Soak up spilled liquid pesticides with clay-based cat litter or another absorbent material.
-Shovel the litter into a garbage bag for appropriate disposal, and label the bag.
+- Spilled liquid pesticides - Soak up spilled liquid pesticides with clay-based cat litter or another absorbent material.
+Shovel the litter into a garbage bag for appropriate disposal.
+Be sure to label the bag.

--Discard rusted or damaged aerosol cans, following the product label instructions.
-In many cases, you can discard the container with your regular trash, but check with your trash collection agency first.
+- Aerosol insecticides - Discard rusted or damaged aerosol cans, following the product label instructions.
+Be extremely careful handling cans that are dented or have damaged or missing "actuators" (nozzles) because they may accidentally discharge.
+In many cases, you can wrap the container in newspaper and discard it with your regular trash, but check with your trash collection agency first.

 - Liquid pesticides in undamaged plastic bottles should be salvageable.
 Some pesticides are water insoluble and turn milky-white when water is added.
-Any pesticide that you suspect is contaminated should be discarded, rather than stored.
+Any pesticide that you suspect is contaminated should be discarded when possible, rather than stored.

-- If the pesticide container label is damaged or lost, get another copy of the label or write the name of the chemical on the container.
+- If the pesticide container label is damaged or lost, try to get another copy of the label or write at least the name of the product on the container.
 Don’t rely on your memory to recall weeks or months later what chemical is in the container or how it is applied.

 - If you can’t dispose of damaged pesticide containers immediately, place them in a secure area where children, pets, and wild animals cannot reach them.

 - Clean your broom, shovel, and other pesticide-contaminated clean-up tools thoroughly with water before using them for any other work.
 Because it is impossible to remove all pesticide residues from some tools, you should consider discarding them.

 - Thoroughly rinse off rubber gloves and boots worn while handling damaged pesticide containers or standing in contaminated water.
 If you touch water faucets, hoses or other surfaces while wearing the gloves, make sure you rinse off these areas as well.

 - If you spill pesticides on your skin or clothing: